codefresh-io/venona/charts/cf-runtime/README.md

   # Must be prefixed with "system/..."
   nameOverride: "system/prod-ueast-1-some-cluster-name"
   # -- (for On-Premise only; optional) Set inCluster runtime (default: `true`)
-  # inCluster flag used when Runtime and On-Premises control-plane are run on the same cluster (it's the only supported mode at the moment!)
+  # `inCluster` flag used when Runtime and On-Premises control-plane are run on the same cluster
+  # It is the only supported mode at the moment!
   inCluster: true
   # -- (for On-Premise only; optional) Assign accounts to runtime (list of account ids; default is empty)
   # Accounts can be assigned to the runtime in Codefresh UI later.